 involving the brachial plexus:

 - hand deformities

 - diminished reflexes in the arm

-- inability to flex the hand
+- an inability to flex the hand and wrist

-- difficulty in moving the arm, shoulder, hand, and fingers
+- difficulty in moving the arm, shoulder, hand,

 - blood tests